faraz9993/All_EIC_DevOps_Training/Day_6_Task.md

 npm init -y
 ```

-This command will create a new package.json file in your Node.js project with default values.
+This command will create a new package.json file in your Node.js project directory with default values.

 Then, I ran the below command